mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : QUIC {{!RFC9000}} cannot be used for multicast paths.

 Note-UCast-MCast:
 : The topology refers to a *Distribution Source*, which receives and relays RTP from a number of different media senders via unicast before relaying it to the receivers via multicast.
-QUIC can be used between the senders and the *Distribution Source*, if the *Distribution Source* is not just a logical entity but a real node.
+QUIC can be used between the senders and the *Distribution Source*.

 Note-MCast-UCast:
 : The topology refers to a *Burst Source* or *Retransmission Source*, which retransmits RTP to receivers via unicast.
-QUIC can be used between the *Retransmission Source* and the receivers, if the *Distribution Source* is not just a logical entity but a real node.
+QUIC can be used between the *Retransmission Source* and the receivers.

 Note-Topo-PtM-Trn-Translator:
 : Supports unicast paths between RTP sources and translators.